Skip to content

 While most of these islands are uninhabited, you can still find beach trash nearly everywhere.
 There are beer cans, abandoned flip-flops, fishing nets and other assorted goods located around the islands.

 There are also an exorbitant amount of coconuts on some beaches.
-Every “rock” on the beach pictured above is actually a coconut.
+Every “rock” on the beach is actually a coconut.

 The British Indian Ocean Territory uses English.
 There are no visible signs currently on Street view here.

-Qatar has two places covered, the Hamad International Airport and the Museum of Islamic Art.
+Qatar has two places covered by a trekker, the Hamad International Airport and the Museum of Islamic Art.

 Before you pass security, you have this weird, windowed, cylindrical check-in / baggage area.
 Its definitely some unique architecture.